Air Board (Australia): Establishing the new service

 The permanent Air Board was instituted on 9 November 1920 to oversee the day-to-day running of the proposed Australian Air Force that would succeed the extant AAC.
-The board's members consisted of Williams as Director of Intelligence and Organisation, Goble as Director of Personnel and Training, Captain (later Squadron Leader) Percy McBain as Director of Equipment, and Albert Joyce as Finance Member.
+The board's members consisted of Williams as Director of Intelligence and Organisation, Goble as Director of Personnel and Training, Captain (later Squadron Leader) Percy McBain as Director of Equipment, and Albert Joyce as Finance Member (FM).
 The selection of Williams and Goble was a compromise between the competing interests of the Army and Navy for control of Australia's air arm: Williams, formerly of the AFC and Australia's senior airman, was the Army's choice, and Goble, the RNAS veteran, was the Navy's.
-A superior policy-making body, the Air Council, was formed the same day as the Air Board and consisted of the Minister for Defence, the Chief of the General Staff (CGS), the Chief of the Naval Staff, the Controller of Civil Aviation, and two members of the Air Board (Williams and Goble).
+A superior policy-making and budgetary control body, the Air Council, was formed the same day as the Air Board and consisted of the Minister for Defence, the Chief of the General Staff, the Chief of the Naval Staff, the Controller of Civil Aviation, and two members of the Air Board (Williams and Goble).
 This arrangement ensured that the new Air Force would be, according to historian Chris Coulthard-Clark, "anything but an independent and co-equal third service".
-Part of the rationale was the youth of the Air Board's officers—Williams, Goble and McBain were all aged thirty or under—and their lack of administrative experience; it also gave the Army and Navy a greater say in how the new service should run.
+Part of the rationale was the youth of the Air Board's officers—Williams, Goble and McBain were all aged thirty or under—and their relative lack of administrative experience; it also gave the Army and Navy a greater say in how the new service should run.
 The Air Board and Air Council were made responsible for administering the AAC from 22 November.

 The Air Board's first official meeting, which took place on 22 December 1920, prepared the groundwork for the new air service.
-Williams proposed among other things an organisation consisting of seven squadrons—two for air defence, two for army cooperation, and three for naval cooperation—as well as a flying training school, a recruit depot, a stores depot, a liaison office in London, an overarching headquarters and two wing headquarters.
+Williams proposed among other things an organisation consisting of seven squadrons—two for air defence, two for army cooperation, and three for naval cooperation—as well as a flying training school, a recruit depot, a stores depot, a liaison office in London, an overarching headquarters, and two wing headquarters.
 The Air Council approved these plans in principle the next day.
-By 15 February 1921, the Air Board had chosen a date for the formation of the Australian Air Force (AAF): 31 March that year.
+Public servant and former Army officer Major Patrick Coleman was appointed Secretary to the Air Board—an administrative position—on 1 January 1921.
+By 15 February, the Air Board had chosen a date for the formation of the Australian Air Force (AAF): 31 March that year.
 Williams carefully selected this date rather than 1 April, the birthday of the RAF, "to prevent nasty people referring to us as 'April Fools'".
 In accordance with a proposal by Goble at the first board meeting, held over at the time but subsequently approved, upon its formation the Air Force adopted the RAF's rank structure.
 The board's three officers, along with their staff of ten, were based at the newly raised Air Force Headquarters co-located with the Department of Defence at Victoria Barracks, Melbourne.